asierabreu/sample_starter_project/docs/intro.md

   1. A Jupyter notebook or Python code file (.ipynb or .py format).
   2. A user manual document (pdf,docx) file with overview instructions on how to execute the provided code.

+## The timescales

+Every iteration of this project will consist of 3 working weeks (15 work days)

 ## Communication

   - Initial communication via Upwork communication channels